cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 # Tutorial 1: your first app in 30 minutes

-This first tutorial is an introduction to cozy webapp development but as you will see, you can consider it as an introduction to webapp development with NodeJS.
+This first tutorial is an introduction to cozy webapp development, but as you will see, you can also consider it as an introduction to webapp development with NodeJS.

 ### What you will achieve